 - 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004. - 2.
-The development hereby permitted shall be carried out in accordance with the following approved plans: 072013/22B, 072013/4A, 072013/6A, 072013/5B and the Location Plan.

-Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework.
+The development hereby permitted shall be carried out in accordance with the following approved plan: B 201. - Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework. - 3.
+The noise attenuation measures which have been installed as detailed in 'Acoustic Enclosure' document recieved on the 15th September, 2016, shall be retained in situ for the life of the development unless otherwise agreed in writing with the Local Planning Authority.